-How to Increase School Admissions in India: A Comprehensive Guide
+How to Increase Admissions in Schools in India: Innovative Ideas

 The Unified District Information System for Education (UDISE+) report for 2021-22 reveals that India has 14,89,115 schools across primary, secondary, and senior secondary levels, catering to a student population of 26,52,35,830.
 While this data suggests overall growth in student enrollment, many schools still struggle to attract and retain students.